-The Volcano Room
+The Volcano Room-Releasing Feelings in Safe Ways

-At SandCastles we teach children, teens and adults that your feelings are not right or wrong, it is what you choose to do with those feelings that may be inappropriate.
-Many times individuals will express that they feel that being angry is a bad thing or makes them a bad person.
+At SandCastles we believe that feelings are not right or wrong, it is what you choose to do with those feelings that may be inappropriate.
+Many times, individuals will express that they feel that being angry is a bad thing or makes them a bad person.

-We emphasize that we all have the right to our feelings.
-We explain that there are all kinds of feelings and no one can take those away from us.
-We add that our feelings do not make us bad people.
+We all have the right to our feelings.
+There are all kinds of feelings and no one can take those away from us.
+Feelings do not make us bad people.
 What creates a negative behavior is when one chooses an inappropriate response to their feelings or way of handling their anger or frustration.

 The SandCastles Grief Support Program provides a unique way for families to express their feelings.
-We have created a room filled with fun things to play with, toss, throw, tear, jump on and destroy.
-The room is supplied with stuffed animals, punching bags, popping bubbles, old phone books, hula-hoops, building blocks and batonca's (soft foam covered bats).
+We have created a room filled with fun things to play with, toss, throw, tear, knock down-release the pent-up physical energy.
+The room is supplied with stuffed animals, punching bags, popping bubbles, old phone books, hula-hoops, and soft building blocks.

-Each age group of children and teens (and adults too) has an opportunity during the program to visit the volcano room.
-Here they are supported as they express their feelings in a physical way.
-As each individual is unique in their grief, each person is unique in their way of expressing themselves.
-Some people need to express themselves very physically, loudly and aggressively, others are quieter, more reserved and focused.
+As kids visit the volcano room, they are supported as they express their feelings in a physical way.
+As everyone is unique in their grief, each person is unique in their way of expressing themselves.
+Some people need to express themselves very physically, loudly and aggressively while others are quieter, more reserved and focused.

-It is important for people to remember it is vital that they are able to express and cope with their feelings in a way that is comfortable for them.
+It is vital that we are all able to express and cope with their feelings in a way that is comfortable for them.
 When emotions and feelings are held in, the body starts reacting to the pent-up energy.
 A chemical reaction starts to occur.
 One might experience headaches, stomachaches, fatigue, colds/flu, anxiety and muscle tension.
 There are many appropriate ways that people can cope with their feelings and express themselves.
-We have a few ideas listed.